Capillary/ecom-api-document/source/index.html.md

 The developer APIs provide sample code to create oAuth authentication token which contains Merchant Secret Key, Public Key and a few other parameters.
 For each data request, you need to pass the query string parameter with new oAuth signature along with other input parameters to the REST API.

+To enable JWT for a merchant API integration app, you need to set the column `EnableJWT`=1 in the 'martjack.tblmerchantaddons` table for a specific merchant and public key combination.

 ### Back-end configuration required
 To obtain access, you first need to add the app in the control panel and generate the Auth token (public key) for that app.